Potentiometry is one of the methods of electroanalytical chemistry. It is usually employed to find the concentration of a solute in solution.

-At its most basic, a potentiometer consists of two electrodes, whose reduction potentials differ, inserted in a test solution.
+At its most fundamental level, a potentiometer consists of two electrodes inserted in two solutions connected by a salt bridge (see diagram below).
 The voltmeter is attached to the electrodes to measure the potential difference between them.

 One of the electrodes is a reference electrode, whose electrode potential is known.